 #3 | PyTorch introduction, automatic differentiation, computation graph, how to use PyTorch on GPUs, basic feedforward network and backpropagation, Word2vec as a feedforward net with automatic differentiation |

-#4 | Neural language model with feedforward network, evaluating language modeling, comparison to count-based model, comparing the representation to Word2vec |
+#4 | Neural language model with feedforward network, evaluating language modeling, count-based models, decoding language models |

-#5 | Recurrent neural language model and evaluation, comparison to all the earlier models |
+#5 | Recurrent neural language model and evaluation; Transformers |

-#11 | Retrieval-augmented language models |
+#7 | Prompt engineering, in-context learning; Retrieval-augmented language models |

 The objective of the final project is to make use of what you have learned during this course to solve a hard problem.